Running the Analysis

 pacta.multi.loanbook::match_loanbooks(config_path)

 After the matching process is complete, you will need to do some manual matching.
 This means that you will need to manually inspect the suggested matches that the tool has found and decide which ones to keep or to remove.
 This is especially important when using text based matching, as there is no guarantee that similar company names as identified by the algorithms will actually refer to the same companies in the raw loan books and the ABCD.
-Thus, a manually validation step is crucial in the analysis, as the quality of the matches will determine the quality of the results of any further calculations.
+Thus, a manual validation step is crucial in the analysis, as the quality of the matches will determine the quality of the results of any further calculations.

 The manual matching process is not automated and will require some